ogomez92/nvdr/README.md

 ## Contributing

 This started as a personal experiment, so there's plenty of room to improve it.
-Contributions are very welcome — **security review and hardening especially**, but also better protocol coverage (carrying NVDA's non-speech audio, wiring NVDA's native remote access through the bridge), more keyboard handling, docs, anything.
+Some things to look at— **security review and hardening especially**, but also better protocol coverage (carrying NVDA's non-speech audio, wiring NVDA's native remote access through the bridge), more keyboard handling, docs, anything.
 Open an issue or a PR.